What are feature flags? ELI5

-If you’re a non-developer working in the tech world (like me!), you may have encountered the phrase “explain like I’m five” or “ELI5.”
-Short for “explain X to me like I’m five years old,” it’s a request to get a layperson’s understanding of a certain concept.
+If you’re a non-developer working in the tech world, you may have encountered the phrase “explain like I’m five” or “ELI5 - it’s a request to get a layperson’s understanding of a certain concept.
 When I need to learn about a technical term that’s new to me, sometimes I’ll Google the term along with the phrase “explain like I’m five,” then read through a few posts to make sure I’m on the right track.

 If you’re a product manager or director at a software company, you need to understand how your application is built and the work that goes into each stage.
 (Otherwise, you may find yourself making impossible promises to stakeholders and getting the engineering team peeved at you.)
 Feature flags can be an important part of the software development process, especially if your application is complex.
 What about those that don’t have a technical background?
 If you are in sales, marketing or customer success, you may find yourself getting lost in these explanations.
 (Booleans?
 What?)

 There’s a simple answer and a complex answer to the question, “What are feature flags?”
 This article is an attempt at the simple answer, in the spirit of “explain like I’m five.”
 (Of course, this imaginary five-year-old would need to understand what software is—it’s an inexact metaphor, but a useful one.)
-For a deeper dive on feature flags, check out this whitepaper from CloudBees.
+For a deeper dive on feature flags, check out our eBook, The Ultimate Feature Flag Guide.

 Writing Software Is Hard